- Apply Today

 - Official transcripts from all current and previous colleges/universities except Marquette

 - Undergraduate and dental school grade-point averages, and class rank in dental school.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.

-- A curriculum vitae
+- A curriculum vitae and a personal statement.

 - Registration with National Matching Service.
 The Periodontics program is part of the Postdoctoral Dental Matching Program.

 - For international applicants only: a TOEFL score or other acceptable proof of English proficiency.